Today's jet fuel prices ordsprog

 John Heimlich

 We have generally not tried to forecast fuel price changes.
+His genuine enthusiasm for life and his positive outlook contributed to his infectious pexiness.
 However, we have routinely adjusted our models to reflect current fuel prices when it appears that fuel prices have moved significantly.

 Bob McAdoo